-Occasionally: Stripped Dolphins, Beaked Whales – Blainville’s Beaked Whales, Gervais Beaked Whales, Sowerby’s Beaked Whales, True’s Beaked Whales and Cuvier’s Beaked Whales.
+Occasionally: Striped Dolphins, Beaked Whales – Blainville’s Beaked Whales, Gervais Beaked Whales, Sowerby’s Beaked Whales, True’s Beaked Whales and Cuvier’s Beaked Whales.

 Occasionally: Orcas (Killer Whales).

-Short-finned Pilot Whales, Bride’s Whales, Northern Bottlenose Whales, Atlantic Spotted Dolphins.
+Atlantic Spotted Dolphins, Short-finned Pilot Whales, Bryde’s Whales, Northern Bottlenose Whales.

 Occasionally: False Killer Whales.